Someone once said, “He who has all the answers isn’t asking the right questions.” We like to think we have both!

 Here are some helpful answers to questions we get all the time.
 Want to talk in person?
 Chat with our Care Team in Kansas City, Missouri, (que también hablan español) or email us at email@example.com.

 Our kids.
 Half the kids in the world (about a billion) are growing up in poverty.
 And while global poverty is a huge and complex problem, it's also solvable.
 In fact, we've got a bold plan to help.

 We've been around awhile.
 Back in 1936, our organization was originally dedicated to healing disabled children and providing outreach to widows and orphans.
-Today we have about 300K kids in our program and more than a million graduates.
+Today, we have nearly 220,000 kids in our program and more than a million graduates.

 No, our supporters, volunteers, staff, children and their families span all beliefs and backgrounds.
 And we all share the same goal: breaking the cycle of poverty.